Rockies vs. Mets Player Props Betting Odds

 Nimmo Stats

-- Brandon Nimmo has 10 doubles, two triples, four home runs, 22 walks and 21 RBI (58 total hits).
-He's also swiped three bases.
+- Brandon Nimmo has 60 hits with 10 doubles, four triples, four home runs, 25 walks and 21 RBI.
+He's also stolen three bases.

 Nimmo Recent Games